Hastelgado/Mail/README.md

 * Basic understanding and usage of **Promises** and **asynchronous** operations.
 * Building a single-page-app using pure Javascript to understand the core concepts.
 * Deeper understanding of event-listeners and their more efficient methods to implement.
+* Deeper understanding of DOM manipulation using Javascript.